batearedcollie/seisTK/README.md

 ------------

 The purpose of seisTK is to provide data types and binds which allow representation of seismic data in VTK.
-In particular this adds two pieces of functionality
+In particular this adds three pieces of functionality

 *vtkHyperCube* provides the ability to store and manipulate grids with more than 3 dimensions.

+*vtkTraceHeader* provides storage of seismic trace headers.

 *vtkTracePanelData* provides storage of seismic trace data.